hanspr/mi-ide/config/micro-ide/help/colors.md

 1-16 will refer to the named colors).

 If the user's terminal supports true color, then you can also specify colors exactly using their hex codes.
-If the terminal is not true color but micro is told to use a true color colorscheme it will attempt to map the colors to the available 256 colors.
+If the terminal is not true color but micro-ide is told to use a true color colorscheme it will attempt to map the colors to the available 256 colors.

 Generally colorschemes which require true color terminals to look good are